 How to cope with challenging choices

-A funny thing happened at a Christmas party that I recently attended.
+A funny thing happened at a party that I recently attended.

-We arrived at the address and were faced with a very long driveway (a really, really, really long driveway) and a house way, way off in the distance that was ablaze with Christmas lights.
+We arrived at the address and were faced with a very long driveway (a really, really, really long driveway–more like a road) and a house way, way off in the distance that was ablaze with lights.
 One lone car was already abandoned on the street.
-We seriously considered parking on the street as well even though it meant a long hike in the cold, carrying various side dishes for the dinner and presents.
+We seriously considered parking on the street as well even though it meant a long hike in the cold, carrying various side dishes for the dinner.